sabre-io/sabre.io/source/dav/building-a-caldav-client.md

 calendar, which your application should ignore.

-The displayname is a human-readable string for the calendarname, the ctag was already covered in an earlier chapter.
+The displayname is a human-readable string for the calendarname, the ctag was already covered in an earlier section.

 Lastly, `supported-calendar-component-set`.
 This gives us a list of components that the claendar accepts.
 This could be just `VTODO`, `VEVENT`, `VJOURNAL` or a